cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 ## Update `PoseEstimator` Script

-Before we can execute the models, we need to add some new variables and add a new layer to the end of the model.
+Before we can execute the models, we need to add some new variables and add a new layer to the end of the selected model.

 ### Add Public Variables